xteam29/free-sleep/INSTALLATION.md

 5. Physically verify the temps change (lay on the cover, use a thermometer, whatever)
 6. If the temps change, you're all set!
 7. If it's not working
-   1. Create an issue in github with the output from your minicom session
+   1. Create an issue in GitHub with the output from your minicom session
    2. Login as root to your device with your minicom session again and paste the output of these commands
 ```
 systemctl list-units --type=service --no-pager